zarahbaloch/ai4good-CNN_introduction/README.md

 # ai4good-CNN_introduction

 Overview
 Over 80% of smallholder farms in Sub-Saharan Africa depend on cassava as a primary food source.
-Viral diseases are silently devastating these crops — and with limited access to agricultural experts, farmers have no fast, affordable way to diagnose what's wrong.
+Viral diseases are silently devastating these crops, and with limited access to agricultural experts, farmers have no fast, affordable way to diagnose what's wrong.
 This project applies transfer learning and computer vision to classify cassava leaf images into one of five categories: four disease types or healthy.
 Built on 21,367 real field images sourced from Ugandan farms, the goal is a model accurate enough to run on a mobile camera — putting disease detection directly in a farmer's hands.

 ## The Problem